Reading time: 6 min.

 What are the side effects of Minoxidil foam?

 Minoxidil foam was specifically formulated to reduce the side effects linked with Minoxidil spray and other liquid formulations.
-Minoxidil foam doesn’t contain propylene glycol, which is known to cause skin irritation.
+Unlike the liquid solution, Minoxidil foam doesn’t contain propylene glycol, which is known to cause skin irritation.

 As a result, you’re less likely to see side effects like itchiness and irritation with Minoxidil foam than other Minoxidil solutions.